JesseZhen/C-Plus-Plus/class-base-define/readme.md

 # Class-Base-Define #

-Class-Base-Define chapter is the training contains the define and usecase of **class, object initialization, and construct function**.
+Class-Base-Define chapter is the training contains the define and usecase of
+* Class
+* Object Initialization
+* Construct Function

 ### Steps to deployment ###
 Download all 3 code files in the local machine then use command consonle tools to locate to the file root folder.